Zubax/zubax_documentation_portal/5 Software/30 Sapog/0 Main Page.md

 proportionally linearly interpolated between `mot_tim_adv_min` and `mot_tim_adv_max`.
-The interpolation feature allows the controller to use low advance angles at low RPM, and high advance angles at high RPM, which allows to significantly extent the range of stable operating RPM of the motor.
+The interpolation feature allows the controller to use low advance angles at low RPM, and high advance angles at high RPM, which allows to significantly extend the range of stable operating RPM of the motor.

 Contract: `mot_tim_cp_max` &le; `mot_tim_cp_min`.